-  - Edit: You can edit the connection.
+- Edit connection: You can edit the connection.
 Change the name of the connection or reauthenticate if the connection is offline.

-- Debugger: Debug your connection or flow.
+- Debug Connection: Debug your connection or flow.
 Find out more about how to debug your flow.

-- Referenced by: See all the integrations where this connection is being used.
+- Used by: See all integrations currently using this connection.

 You can see specific kinds of activity in your flows.
 Find out the last time a record was updated or what changes a specific user made to a flow.

-Open an integration tile from the home page and click Dashboard > Connections.
-Hover over the ellipses in the Action column and click Audit Log to access the audit log dashboard.
+Open an integration tile from the home page and click Audit Log to access the audit log dashboard.

-Note: A drop-down menu displays a list of resources in that flow that match your resource type selection.
+Note: A drop-down menu displays a list of resources that match your resource type selection.